shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 We looked for an intro guide to HTTP that went beyond "Here's what a webpage is!" but didn't jump straight into TCP/IP layers, but we struck out completely.
 So we've written our own.
-Please
-<a href="mailto:wiki@appnexus.com" class="xref" target="_blank">let us
-know</a> what's helpful for you and what suggestions you have, and let us know if you've found any good intro guides.
+Please [let us know](mailto:wiki@appnexus.com) what's helpful for you and what suggestions you have, and let us know if you've found any good intro guides.

 ## What is HTTP?